ElektraInitiative/libelektra/doc/help/elektra-algorithm.md

 `kdbSet()` returned an error code.
 The user can then edit, change or merge this configuration with more powerful tools.
 Finally, the user can import the configuration into the global key database.
-The export and import mechanism is called “streaming” and will be explained in *streaming*.
+The export and import mechanism is called "streaming" and will be explained in *streaming*.